MAT496-Monsoon2025-SNU/rohitjg-langgraph-MAT496/README.md

 Learnt that Map reduce enables efficient parallelization and aggregation of tasks in LangGraph workflows.

 What's Changed: Added a code to print the number of jokes generated.

+## Video 4 - Research Assistant

+Learnt that multi agent research assistants in LangGraph can coordinate analyst, interview and report generation using graph workflows.

+What's Changed: Added a code to print the number of analysts in the final report.